We have limited Portuguese content available. View Portuguese content.

 We’re tracking the EBIT margins of a set of top OEMs and suppliers worldwide, and each quarter, we’ll publish the latest trends in this dashboard.

-Here are some of the key takeaways through the third quarter of 2023:
+Here are some of the key takeaways through the first quarter of 2024:

-• OEMs had an average profit margin of 8.9% in the third quarter, 3 percentage points higher than automotive suppliers.
-This was due primarily to OEMs’ richer product mix and reduced end customer discounts.
-This marks the 11th straight quarter in which OEM margins have exceeded those of their suppliers.
+• OEMs had an average profit margin of 7.8% in the first quarter, down slightly from the 8.5% average in 2023.
+Meanwhile, suppliers stayed basically flat at 5.6% average profit margin.
+This marks the 13th straight quarter in which OEM margins have exceeded those of their suppliers.

-• The challenge for suppliers is that they’re suffering from higher material and energy costs, which they can only partially pass on to OEMs.
-An increasing number of suppliers face liquidity challenges that will likely require special support, including from OEMs, to prevent insolvency.
+• The challenge for suppliers is two-fold: They’re still suffering from higher input costs (even though material costs have receded from all-time highs) while OEMs increase cost pressure even further.
+A growing number of suppliers face liquidity challenges that will likely require special support, including from OEMs, to prevent insolvency.

 • To prepare for this potential hurricane of external pressures on margins, both OEMs and suppliers have no time to lose to increase the resilience of their business models, enacting more fundamental cost-reduction measures while staying disciplined to maintain price levels.